ChanChunKitHKUST/chanchunkithkust.github.io/_pages/about.md

 # Research Interests

-* Theory of Mind and Mental World Modeling in Large Language Models
+* **Theory of Mind and Mental World Modeling in Large Language Models**

-Investigating how LLMs can develop and demonstrate understanding of others' mental states (Belief, Desire, and Intention), while constructing rich internal representations of subjective mental worlds.
-Creating novel evaluation frameworks to measure both ToM capabilities and mental world modeling in language models.
+Investigating how LLMs can develop an understanding of others' mental states (Belief, Desire, and Intention), while constructing rich internal representations of subjective mental worlds.

-* Emergent Reasoning Capabilities in LLMs Through Reinforcement Learning
+* **Emergent Reasoning Capabilities in LLMs Through Reinforcement Learning**

 Exploring how reinforcement learning techniques can enhance reasoning ability (e.g., ToM reasoning).
 Developing more effective reward mechanisms for training RL-based models.

-* Multi-Agent Systems with Theory of Mind and Shared Mental Worlds
+* **Multi-Agent Systems with Theory of Mind and Shared Mental Worlds**

 Designing collaborative AI systems where multiple agents can effectively model each other's mental state while developing shared mental representations to solve complex problems.

-Exploring emergent social behaviors in multi-agent systems with ToM capabilities.
-* LLM-Based Autonomous Agents and ToM for Real-World Applications
+* **LLM-Based Autonomous Agents and ToM for Real-World Applications**

-Developing language model-powered agents that can autonomously plan, execute, and reflect on real-world complex tasks by modeling human intentions and mental states.
-Creating robust frameworks for assessing how Theory of Mind capabilities enhance agent/machine performance across diverse real-world scenarios.
+Developing language model-powered agents on real-world complex tasks by modeling human intentions and mental states and assessing how Theory of Mind capabilities enhance agent/machine performance across diverse real-world scenarios.

 # Awards
 * Hong Kong PhD Fellowship (2023 - 2026)